jsanz/gh-pages-minima-starter/_posts/2020-04-12-cartography-books.md

 ### 📜 History

 * _Why North is Up_ by **M. Ashworth**.
-Recommended by Victor Olaya, Ashworth's book is a nice journey through of our cartographic bias.
+Recommended by Victor Olaya, Ashworth's book is a nice journey through our cartographic bias.
 * _The Ghost Map_ by **S. Johnson**.
 The "real" story behind John Snow's map of cholera outbreaks.
 * _Never Lost Again_ by **B. Killday**.
 The back story of Google Earth and Maps by one of its protagonists.
 * _A History of the World in Twelve Maps_ by **J. Brotton**.